 These databases are organized around objects rather than actions and data rather than logic.
 This makes them ideal for storing large volumes of multimedia data, such as images, videos, audio files, and documents, which can be defined as data objects.

-Examples of Object-oriented Databases Systems:
+Examples of Object-oriented Database Systems:

 Object-oriented databases can also store medical records, customer information, and large data sets.